VOLTTRON/volttron/docs/source/core_services/control/AuthenticationCommands.rst

 	comments []:
 	enabled [True]:

-Note: Domain, roles and groups parameters are not being used in VOLTTRON 4.0 version and are placeholders for future implementation.
+Note: Domain, roles and groups parameters are not currently being used in VOLTTRON and are placeholders for future implementation.